 Asia Pacific Water Summit: regional cooperation essential

 Mark Smith, Director of the IUCN Global Water Programme, affirmed the need for stakeholders to come together to solve water issues.
-“Cooperation is the basis for the sustainable solutions for water security needed here and worldwide.
-Where we see this cooperation work best, it takes place locally, nationally and across borders.” , he said.
+“Cooperation is the basis for sustainable solutions for water security needed in this region and worldwide.
+Where we see this cooperation work best, is where it takes place locally, nationally and across borders”, he said.

 “Livelihood issues, and the need for clean and safe water to maintain ecosystems are the same, be it in Bangladesh or Japan.
 Cooperation should incorporate investment in the environment as critical natural infrastructure that can provide livelihoods, support production, lower disaster risk and build climate change resilience’, said Ganesh Pangare, Head of the Ecosystems and Livelihoods Group, Asia.
 “Countries in Asia Pacific are facing similar problems and can benefit from sharing knowledge and best practices,” he added.